10 Best Hotels Near Union Station Toronto for First-Time Visitors

 ⭐️ Rating: 9.0/10 ✓ Walkable to Union Station ✓ Great value with free breakfast

-If you’re looking for an affordable downtown stay and are willing to walk a little further, the Holiday Inn Express Downtown Toronto is one of the best value options in the area.
-It’s simple, clean, reliable — and often priced well below some of the higher-end hotels closer to the station.
+If you’re looking for an affordable downtown stay and are willing to walk a little further, the Holiday Inn is one of the best value options in the area.
+It’s simple, clean, reliable — and often priced below some of the higher-end hotels closer to the station.

 This is a no-frills hotel — but in a good way.
 It delivers comfort, convenience, cleanliness, and practicality without the luxury price tag.